 Once Direct Loan funds are exhausted, the next financing option would be the Direct PLUS Loan for parents of dependent undergraduate students and for graduate students.
-The interest rate for Parent Direct PLUS and the Graduate Direct PLUS is fixed at 6.41%.
+The interest rate for Parent Direct PLUS and the Graduate Direct PLUS is fixed at 7.21%.
 There is a loan fee of 4.292% of the principal amount charged for each Direct PLUS Loan that you borrow.

 Direct PLUS Loan for Parents is a loan in the parent's name for dependent undergraduate students enrolled at least half-time in a degree program.
 It is not necessary to demonstrate financial need in order to receive a PLUS Loan, however the student must file a Free Application for Federal Student Aid (FAFSA).
 Filing the FAFSA may qualify the student for Federal and Institutional aid.
 Approval for the PLUS Loan is based on good credit.
 The maximum PLUS Loan amount that parents can borrow on a yearly basis is the cost of education minus any other financial aid received.

 Direct Graduate PLUS Loan is a loan in the student's name for graduate and professional studies.
 In order for a graduate or professional student to receive a Federal PLUS Loan they must file the Free Application for Federal Student Aid (FAFSA).
 Filing the FAFSA enables the student to be considered for unsubsidized Federal Direct Loan.
 Approval for the PLUS Loan is based on good credit and the student being enrolled at least half-time in a graduate or professional degree program.